technoplato/common/README.md

 1. Commits your changes with a descriptive message
 2. Updates the file structure documentation
 3. Amends the commit to include the updated file structure
-4. Adds an entry to the .cursor-updates file with the commit link
+4. Adds an entry to the .agent-updates file with the commit link
-5. Commits the updated .cursor-updates file
+5. Commits the updated .agent-updates file
 6. Pushes all changes to the remote repository

 See the agent-flow.mdc file for more workflow commands and documentation.